 You can download the free PDF here.

 Personality stays the same, and yet it changes over a lifespan.
 The ebb and flow of human experience come with social challenges and the development of a confident level of self-worth.
-Self-acceptance is a contributing factor in improved overall psychological wellbeing (Macinnes, Dl.L.
-2006).
+Self-acceptance is a contributing factor in improved overall psychological wellbeing (MacInnes, 2006).

 Self-esteem is more closely associated with psychological affect than self-acceptance.
-While it is an important piece in the global understanding of an individual, self-esteem does not alone create a psychological well human being.
+While it is an important piece in the global understanding of an individual, self-esteem alone does not create a psychologically well human being.

 Individuals are far too complex to be given a global rating.
-It has been found that humans who don’t rate themselves either with good or bad have a higher level of psychological wellbeing and move into lives that are flourishing.
+Humans who don’t rate themselves as either “good” or “bad” have a higher level of psychological wellbeing and move into lives that are flourishing.

 Reactions to irrational beliefs result in negative emotions.
 Those seeking approval in a variety of areas may find discomfort when allowing feedback to fuel a self-rating.
-The Shortened General Attitude and Belief Scale is a test utilized for people experiencing psychological distress, as it illuminates the work of irrational beliefs.
+The Shortened General Attitude and Belief Scale is a test utilized for people experiencing psychological distress and illuminates the work of irrational beliefs.

-Self-acceptance is the ability to see oneself as a whole human that includes virtues and flaws.
-It is valuing the self regardless of accomplishment or failure.
+Self-acceptance is the ability to see oneself as a whole person with virtues and flaws.
+It involves valuing the self regardless of accomplishment or failure.
 It is the ability to effectively learn from mistakes, rather than allowing them to internally disrupt psychological wellbeing.

-The ability to self-accept is essentially permitting yourself to be human.
+The ability to accept yourself is essentially permitting yourself to be human.
 None of us is great at all things.
 None of us is terrible at all of them, either.
-Accepting what is, and not rating or self-punishing is a piece of emotional resilience that will improve wellbeing across ages, cultures, and genders.
+Accepting what is, and not rating or self-punishing, is a piece of emotional resilience that will improve wellbeing across ages, cultures, and genders.

 Children need interventions in this area of emotional resilience more than most.
-With social media and society as a whole generating comparison and ratings for everything in their lives, no wonder rates of anxiety in children are soaring.
-Parents and teachers have an important role in guiding children toward a growth mindset, and to learn from their mistakes.
+With social media and society as a whole generating comparison and ratings for everything in their lives, it’s no wonder that rates of anxiety in children are soaring.
+Parents and teachers have an important role in guiding children toward a growth mindset and how to learn from their mistakes.

-Adults living as models of self-acceptance is an excellent start to building children’s emotional resilience.
+Adults modeling self-acceptance are an excellent start to building children’s emotional resilience.
 Here are a few examples of ways to increase self-acceptance.

 5 Ways to Build Self-Acceptance

 Start with self-compassion.
-Kristin Neff’s research proposed that self-compassion was a healthy form of self-acceptance (Neff, 2003b).
+Kristin Neff’s (2003) research proposes that self-compassion is a healthy form of self-acceptance.
 When you speak to yourself, imagine you are talking to your best friend.
 What you say to yourself matters.
 Self-flagellation is extremely harmful to your psychological wellbeing.

-A good place to start practicing self-compassion is to practice forgiveness.
-Write yourself a letter to forgive those mistakes you’ve made, and forgive yourself for anything you’ve continued to punish in yourself.
-There are many more ways to work on self-compassion listed on self-compassion.org.
+A good place to start practicing self-compassion is with forgiveness.
+Write yourself a letter to forgive mistakes you’ve made, and forgive yourself for anything you’ve continued to punish yourself for.
+There are many more ways to work on self-compassion listed on Neff’s website at self-compassion.org.

 Learn from mistakes.
 Failure is a part of success.
 Adopting a growth mindset when facing errors and mistakes is a powerful place to learn.
 Understanding neuroplasticity and our ability to change our brains with effort, over time, can be very motivating.

-The next time you make a mistake, have a look and say to yourself, “How fascinating.
+The next time you make a mistake, say to yourself, “How fascinating.
 What could I have done differently?”
 Pay attention to the fixed mindsets that are present, as we all have them in different areas.
-Once you recognize the fixed mindset, you can then make the switch to thinking about learning differently.
+Once you recognize a fixed mindset, you can then make the switch to thinking about learning differently.

-Keep a list when you notice self-judgment and whole self-criticism.
-In two categories, see how these criticisms can later be shifted into acceptance.
+Keep a list when you notice self-judgment and self-criticism.
+In two categories, see how these criticisms can be shifted into acceptance.
 When you notice the habit, write it down.
-You may not be able to change in real-time until you’ve had the continued practice of doing so.
+You may not be able to change in real time until you’ve had the continued practice of doing so.

-Healthy risk-taking is another way to build self-acceptance.
+Healthy risk taking is another way to build self-acceptance.
 To avoid humiliation, judgment, and negative personal feedback, many people make a conscious choice to “play it safe.”
 People with solid self-acceptance see opportunity in taking chances on unfamiliar things.
-What an adventure life can be when you gently nudge yourself in the direction of some new pattern.
+What an adventure life can be when you gently nudge yourself in new directions.

-Practice unconditional other acceptance as well.
-When interacting with others, try to see them as a whole human, as well.
+Practice unconditional acceptance of others as well.
+When interacting with others, try to see them as whole beings as well.
 Permit them to mess things up once in a while too.
-Consider that most people are just trying to do their best—practice compassion.
+Most people are just trying to do their best – practice compassion.

 6 Useful Tips and Activities

-Self-awareness is one of the first steps in being able to self-accept.
+Self-awareness is one of the first steps of self-acceptance.
 Getting in touch with the unique aspects that make you the special person you are is a great start.

-Perhaps a look at VIA Strengths and qualities that are unique to your personality is a place to explore.
+Consider taking a look at the VIA Strengths and qualities that are unique to your personality.

-Goal setting can be a helpful activity in which to engage for self-acceptance.
+Goal setting can be a helpful activity for self-acceptance.
 Setting up realistic goals and celebrating when you’ve accomplished those goals is a booster for accepting what you can do with your whole self.
-Setting small goals and piling bigger goals on them as you progress is a pathway to personal progress (love that alliteration).
+Setting small goals and piling bigger goals on them as you progress is a pathway to personal development.

 Find support in your daily life.
 You have fans.
 Embrace their helpful positivity and let their kindness fuel your positivity ratio.
-Every human can benefit from getting that ratio up to a 3:1 (Fredrickson, 2009).
+Every human can benefit from more positivity (Fredrickson, 2009).
 When positivity outweighs negativity, people can move toward lives that are flourishing.

 Popular Books on the Topic

-It is incredibly useful to help others in building self-acceptance in various age groups.
+This book is incredibly useful to help others build self-acceptance.
 Backed by in-depth science, the book is a must-have for practitioners.